 FRANKE: We’ve added a lot of Belgian shows.
 The production landscape, the whole ecosystem in Belgium, resembles Scandinavia.
 It’s a small territory; they cannot afford to produce solely by themselves—they have to co-produce—and at the same time, there is a lot of creativity in the territory.
 And they have to look for a worldwide market.
 So there is more openness to creating something that doesn’t only do well on the home turf.
 Scandinavia is a bit heavy on the crime side, and people expect this.
 Genres from Scandinavia other than crime are not being given much of a chance.
 Something like Tabula Rasa, if it had come from Scandinavia, would have been a harder sell.
 People expect Scandi noir from Scandinavia.
 There aren’t these preconceptions about what the Belgian market is producing, which is certainly helpful.
 Also, there are more internationally marketable programs coming out of the big territories.
 Germany is a good example—Ku’damm now has a chance to travel the world.
 That is not always true for our bread-and-butter business like the early-evening German shows, which we sell very successfully to a handful of territories but we have a hard time selling to the U.S. Ku’damm can travel everywhere because of the narrative quality and the production values.
 Italian content had a reputation for being slow-paced and not very sexy.
 We have Maltese, which is super successful.
 It represents a new generation of film and TV makers driven to produce exciting new stuff.

-TV DRAMA: How are you finding new talent?
+WS: How are you finding new creative talent?